What is Aggregate Demand?

 2. Consumption Spending (C)

 Consumption spending (C) is the largest component of an economy’s aggregate demand, and it refers to the total spending of individuals and households on goods and services in the economy.
-Consumption spending depends on factors such as disposable income, per capita income, debt, consumer expectations of future economic conditions, and interest rates.
+Consumption spending depends on several factors, such as disposable income, per capita income, debt, consumer expectations of future economic conditions, and interest rates.

 An important point to note is that consumption spending does not include spending on residential structures, which is accounted for in the investment spending component.